This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Since I started making soap three years ago, it has been my aim to use tallow produced from butchering our own beef cattle as part of my soap.
-I have been very happy with tallow as a soap ingredient and I want to share with you a few things that I have learnt, which might make you consider using tallow in your soapmaking too.
+I have been very happy with tallow as a soap ingredient and I want to share with you a few things that I have learned, which might make you consider using tallow in your soap making too.

 1. Tallow is Cheap and Easy to Access